The-Marcy-Lab-School/se-unit-x-js/lesson-0-big-o/lecture_notes/lecture.md

 ## Suggested Lecture Flow
 1. Start lecture grounding the fellows in the Why
-2. Make sure everyone is on the same page with a few key terms: algorithm, time complexity, space complexity.
+2. Make sure everyone is on the same page with a few key terms: algorithm, time complexity, space complexity
 3. Invest the fellows with a coding demo
 4. Overview Big-O Notation and the different classes of algorithms